European company law: Insolvency

-Europe Insolvency Law governs the rules and procedures related to insolvency and bankruptcy in European countries.
+European insolvency law governs the rules and procedures related to insolvency and bankruptcy within EU member states.
 It includes the EU Insolvency Regulation, which coordinates cross-border insolvency cases within the EU, except for Denmark.
-The regulation determines the jurisdiction and applicable law based on the debtor's center of main interests (COMI) and ensures automatic recognition of insolvency proceedings across member states.
+This regulation determines the jurisdiction and applicable law based on the debtor's center of main interests (COMI) and ensures automatic recognition of insolvency proceedings across member states.
 It promotes cooperation among administrators, courts, and creditors from different jurisdictions to streamline processes and protect the interests of all parties involved.
-In addition to the EU framework, individual countries have their own national insolvency laws that complement the European regulations.
+In addition to the EU framework, individual countries have their own national insolvency laws, which complement the European regulations.